Try the new pull request experience in Bitbucket

 - Select Bitbucket Labs.

-- Disable the New pull request experience feature.
+- Enable the Old pull request experience feature.

 In support of this vision, the new experience already includes these new features (with lots more planned):